rutujapatil-afk/An-End-to-End-Pipeline-for-Drug-Likeness-Evaluation/README.md

 ---

 ## 👤 Author
-Developed by [Your Name] — passionate about drug discovery, data science, and AI.
+Developed by Rutuja Patil — passionate about drug discovery, data science, and AI.
 Feel free to fork, star ⭐, and contribute!

 ---